 |Faculty||Bond Business School|

 1. Describe the key concepts of negotiation and how they relate.

-2. Prepare to negotiate using an integrated, adaptive planning framework.
+2. Demonstrate the ability to prepare for a negotiation using an integrated, adaptive planning framework.

-3. Utilise appropriate negotiation and persuasion techniques for a given negotiation situation.
+3. Utilise appropriate negotiation and persuasion techniques to devise creative and integrative agreements for a given negotiation situation.

 4. Demonstrate the ability to apply planning and negotiation skills to a variety of negotiation contexts (e.g., bilateral, multilateral, multi-party, teams-based, virtual, cross-cultural, etc.).

-5. Analyse his/her strengths and weaknesses as a negotiator and devise and implement plans for ongoing personal development.
+5. Analyse his/her strengths and weaknesses as a negotiator, reflect on personal experience and relevant feedback and devise and implement plans for ongoing personal development.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.